margaretmf/margaretmf.github.io/quotesandresearch.md

 # Womandhood #
 "We lift up a young woman who sees something new in herself that she'd never recognized before.
 We become the sounding board for the colleage who calls to share a moment of panic: Here's how I screwed up on Thursday, and I do not want to go back into that space.
 Can you help me think about how to do it.'" (p.
 99, "")

+"My older sister, Andrea, is a college professor who teaches anthropology.
+One of a handful of tenured professors of color at her school, she found herself shying away from appointments to boards or committees.
+When she eventually conceded and joined them, one of her fears became a reality: every one of her comments, she felt had to be profound, and she thought she couldn't make any mistakes.
+She saw herself increasingly held to a higher standard than her white colleagues and the pressure became intense." (p.
+45, "")

+"I wanted to write stories about women who looked like me, ones whose lives were as exciting as anythign I'd read or seen on a movie screen.
+I didn't have to be Ian Fleming to tell those tales.
+When I let go of my fixation on crafting the piece deresistance of spy craft fiction, I found a story - and a career - that I had never imagined." (p.
+23, "")

 ----------